FRANK

 He's tall, he's dark, he's real real handsome

-He (?) the world and he talks to himself,
+He lingers a while and he talks to himself,

 He goes upstairs